-RYDA is only lawful when bail has been refused and when certain conditions are met.
-The two ways a child can be detained are set out in ss98 and 99 of LASPO.
-Unlike the other bail and remand provisions, the court does not specify where the child will be detained - this is a matter for the local authority and the YJB.23 The court must designate
+RYDA34 is only lawful when bail has been refused and when certain conditions are met.
+The two ways a child can be detained are set out in ss98 and 99 of LASPO.35 Unlike the other bail and remand provisions, the court does not specify where the child will be detained - this is a matter for the local authority and the YJB.36 The court must designate which local authority is responsible for the child, which includes responsibility for accommodation costs and travel costs.
+At this point the child becomes a 'looked after child', which imposes additional duties and safeguards on the local authority for that child37 (see below for more detail.)

-Sections 98 and 99 of LASPO state:
+Sections 98 and 99 of LASPO (as amended on 28th June 2022) state38: